FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_manageStandardCluster/t_st_Manage_active-active_cluster.md

 ## Restore a server to an active/active cluster

 1. Start the Administration Tool and TM server on the restored server.
 2. Perform a manual synchronization from the Administration Tool of the primary server.
-For instructions, see <a href="../c_st_standard_cluster_synchronization#Synchron" class="MCXref xref">Synchronize the cluster from the primary server</a>.
+For instructions, see [Synchronize the cluster from the primary server](../c_st_standard_cluster_synchronization#Synchron).

 > **Note:**
 >